ESA's operations managers: the 'Right Stuff'

 David Milliagan is SOM for Gaia, now surveying a billion stars to create the most precise 3D map of the Milky Way ever compiled and answer questions on its origin and evolution.

-David arrived at ESOC in 2000 having just finished a PhD project in electrical propulsion.
+Originally from the UK, David arrived at ESOC in 2000 having just finished a PhD project in electrical propulsion at the University of Southampton.
 This allowed him to put theory into practice as part of the Smart-1 Moon mission.
 Later, his first SOM role was for ERS-2, which he oversaw for the final few of its ultimately 16-year mission.

 “It was a fantastic way to learn,” he says.
 “Everything was already established but there was still much to organise and update.
 As a young SOM, that was a challenge, but I learned a lot during this time.”